Raraph84/Voicemeeter-Utils/README.md

 # Voicemeeter Utils

-Some utils for Voicemeeter built in Electron.
+Some utils for Voicemeeter built with ElectronJS.

+This project is also using cpp scripts from [Raraph84/Windows-Tools](https://github.com/Raraph84/Windows-Tools)

 ## Features